I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_token_groups_and_privileges.md

 A pointer to <a href="..\ntifs\ns-ntifs-_sid_and_attributes.md">SID_AND_ATTRIBUTES</a> structures that contain a set of restricted SIDs and corresponding attributes.

-`SidCount`
+`PrivilegeCount`

-Specifies the number of SIDs in the access token.
+Specifies the number of privileges included in the access token.

-`SidLength`
+`PrivilegeLength`

-Specifies the length, in bytes, required to hold all of the user SIDs and the account SID for the group.
+Specifies the length, in bytes, needed to hold all of the privileges.

-`Sids`
+`Privileges`

-A pointer to SID_AND_ATTRIBUTES structures that contain a set of SIDs and corresponding attributes.
+A pointer to <a href="..\wdm\ns-wdm-_luid_and_attributes.md">LUID_AND_ATTRIBUTES</a> structures that contain a set of privileges.

+`AuthenticationId`

+The locally unique identifier (LUID) of the authenticator of the token.

 ## Requirements